rcompos/kubespray-and-pray/README.md

     `$ vi ~/kubespray-and-pray/files/inventory.cfg`

     The file ansible.cfg defines the inventory file as _~/.kubespray/inventory/inventory.cfg_.
-The ansible playbook will copy the edited inventory.cfg to ~/.kubespray/inventory.
+The ansible playbook will copy the edited _inventory.cfg_ to _~/.kubespray/inventory_.
 This will be the default inventory file when Kubespray is run.

     If multiple network adapters are present on any node(s), Ansible will use the value provided as ansible\_ssh\_host and/or ip for each node.
 For example: _k8s0 ansible\_ssh\_host=10.117.31.20 ip=10.117.31.20_.

+    Example _inventory.cfg_ defining a Kubernetes cluster with three members (all).
+There are two masters (kube-master), three etcd members (etcd) and three worker nodes (kube-node).
+The top lines with ansible\_ssh\_host and ip values are required if machines have multiple network addresses, otherwise may be omitted.
+Change the ip addresses in the file to actual ip addresses.

+    ```
+    k8s0    ansible_ssh_host=192.168.1.60  ip=192.168.1.60
+    k8s1    ansible_ssh_host=192.168.1.61  ip=192.168.1.61
+    k8s2    ansible_ssh_host=192.168.1.62  ip=192.168.1.62

+    [all]
+    k8s0
+    k8s1
+    k8s2

+    [kube-master]
+    k8s0
+    k8s1

+    [kube-node]
+    k8s0
+    k8s1
+    k8s2

+    [etcd]
+    k8s0
+    k8s1
+    k8s2

+    [k8s-cluster:children]
+    kube-node
+    kube-master
+    ```

     Nodes may be added later by running the Kubespray _scale.yml_.